• Skip to main content

 When Hernán Cortés -the infamous Spanish colonizer- arrived in Cholula he wrote that, with its tall and white towers and its plains, it was the most beautiful city outside of Spain.

-Despite destroying all those beautiful towers he wrote about to reshape the city and establish his dominance, some signs of the past remain and some new marvels were built.
+Despite destroying all those beautiful towers he wrote about (he later rebuilt the city to establish his dominance), some signs of the past survived and some new marvels were built.

 Disclosure: This post contains some affiliate links.
 If you make a purchase through those links I will earn a commission at no additional cost to you (zero, nada).
 To check the full disclaimer, click here.